Ripple Open Source Blockchain Platform

 cp cfg/validators-example.txt $HOME/.config/ripple/validators.txt

-Finally, access your build directory and start the rippled with the following command:
+Finally, access your build directory and start this distributed infrastructure rippled with the following command:

 ./rippled